stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 ### Notebook Explorer

-To help you navigate the markdown files in your project, Runme adds a super handy "Runme Notebooks" panel.
+To help you navigate the Markdown files in your project, Runme adds a super handy **Runme Notebooks** panel.
 Clicking any markdown file will open it in your code editor view:

 ![notebook explorer](../../static/img/runme-noteboooks.png)